 The Risk Management Hall of Fame (RMHF) is home to those risk professionals who have made exceptional contributions to advancing the risk management discipline.
 RMHF is a joint venture of RIMS (the risk management society™) and AIG, and was created to preserve the history and tradition of the profession.
 Founded in 2011, nominees are considered from around the globe and inductees are selected by the RMHF Selection Committee, which is comprised of both RIMS and AIG representatives.
 New members to the Risk Management Hall of Fame are announced yearly at the RIMS Annual Conference & Exhibition.

-Announcement of this year's inductees took place on Monday, April 11th at the RIMS 2016 Conference & Exhibition in San Diego.
+Announcement of the 2016 inductees took place on Monday, April 11th at the RIMS 2016 Conference & Exhibition in San Diego.
 Criteria considered by the Selection Committee for membership in the RMHF included considerable contributions to the field; significant achievements, innovation and trend setting; demonstrated leadership, character and service; and the highest caliber of ethical and professional conduct.